KUL-RSDA/documentation/HPC/iRODs_and_Tier-1.md

 ## Code
 *  Some of the Tier-2 compiled code on /data/leuven might work on Tier-1, e.g. a miniconda python environment.
-*  Comment of Ingrid: "Unless you do CPU intensive calculations with the software of the environment it should be ok.
-If you do intensive CPU usage it is then best to ensure that the you are using MKL and the it should be ok.
-Only if you are using MPI it will be worth to reimport the environment on Tier-1."
+*  For intensive CPU usage it is best to ensure that the you are using Intel Math Kernel Library (MKL, https://vlaams-supercomputing-centrum-vscdocumentation.readthedocs-hosted.com/en/latest/software/intel_toolchain.html)
+*  For usage of MPI, it's best to rebuild the environment on Tier-1."